 – Intention of the parties

 – What the parties have discussed on the treatment of Covid-19;

 – What the market comparable is for the party’s business; and

 – How the party’s business performance is compared with that of the market comparable.

 With the uncertain development of the Covid-19 situation, we believe that there might be upcoming cases testing whether the doctrine of frustration could discharge tenants from tenancy agreements and if so under what circumstances it will happen.
 Before a clear guidance is laid down, we suggest both landlords and tenants to keep track of the situation and review key tenancy agreements in order to assess what impact had Covid-19 caused to them specifically.
 Similar to most other disputes, the best way of resolution is always to attempt amicable negotiation and discussion by taking into account various commercial reality and practicality.
 If the tenant finds it inevitable to renege on rental payments, we suggest that he/she approaches the landlord to initiate a discussion and try to sort out whether rental reduction / deferment would be feasible before taking any legal action.

-If you wish to obtain legal advice to assess your current situation, please don’t hesitate to contact any of us (at email@example.com, firstname.lastname@example.org or email@example.com) and we will be pleased to answer and assist.
+If you wish to obtain legal advice to assess your current situation, please don’t hesitate to contact any of us (at email@example.com or firstname.lastname@example.org) and we will be pleased to answer and assist.

 Disclaimer: This article is for reference only.
 Nothing herein shall be construed as Hong Kong legal advice or any legal advice for that matter to any person.
 Oldham, Li & Nie shall not be held liable for any loss and/or damage incurred by any person acting as a result of the materials contained in this article.